ec-026/fetch/README.md

-Sure!
-Here's a draft of a `README.md` file that explains your `App.js` code:

 # Employee Directory

 This React app displays employee data from a JSON file.
 Users can search for employees by name and filter them by designation and skills.